Last Updated: March 8, 2021

 Only written or electronic proof of a negative laboratory test result will be accepted for boarding, otherwise, boarding will be denied by the airline.

-For individuals entering Canada by land, the COVID test must be conducted within 72 hours of arriving at the border crossing.
+For individuals entering Canada by land, the COVID test must be conducted within 72 hours of arriving at the border crossing and the test must be performed in the United States.
 Canadian citizens and permanent residents who fail to present a negative COVID test that meets the criteria outline above at the land border will not be denied entry to Canada, but will face fines of up to $3,000.

 In addition, the Prime Minister stated that for individuals who do not present a valid negative COVID test at the land border, the government will "ensure a rapid and complete followup to make sure that they are getting tested, that they are being properly quarantined, that they are not putting at risk the safety of other Canadians by returning home without a clear negative test".